-Congratulations on becoming a member of a great College House and dynamic Quad community!
+Let me be one of many to welcome you to a great College House and dynamic Quad community!
 Riepe College House—the second largest community in the Quad—is home to an extended family of 482 fun-loving, passionate, smart, creative, innovative, talented students, faculty and staff.
-The House is actually comprised of twelve residential buildings clustered around the “Lower Quad” (adjacent to the 36th street entrance) and around the “Baby Quad,” a grassy oval that becomes a social hub for sunbathing, picnics, barbecues, games, and reading and snowball fights throughout the year.
-Our buildings are considered to be among the most beautiful and historic on Penn’s campus.
+The House is actually comprised of twelve residential buildings clustered around the “Lower Quad” (adjacent to the 36th street entrance) and around the “Baby Quad,” a grassy oval which becomes the social hub for sunbathing, picnics, barbecues, games, quiet reading and snowball fights throughout the year.
+The buildings that comprise Riepe College House are among the most historic and beautiful on Penn’s campus.

-Riepe is famous for a number of outstanding programs but it is particularly famous its’ homey atmosphere, and food plays a major role.
-Our event calendar features an array of home-cooked dinners, comfort-food study breaks, dessert and ice-cream sundae nights, and picnics and barbecues in the Baby Quad.
-Riepe also organizes several outings to restaurants in Philadelphia, as the city has become a Mecca for discerning “foodies.”
-Dean Dennis DeTurck—Riepe’s renowned faculty master—has garnered quite a (well-deserved) reputation for his cookie nights.
-Every Wednesday at 10pm you can mix and mingle with other Riepe-ites or join him in his apartment at his piano for an impromptu jam session with fellow residents while enjoying warm freshly baked cookies and cold milk.
-On Sunday afternoon we celebrate the weekend by having freshly brewed espresso or cappuccino at the Rosen’s.
-Dr. Betsy Rymes—the “paper doctor”—frequently offers residents late night snacks while helping them with their writing projects.
+Riepe is famous for many outstanding programs but it is particularly famous for its homey atmosphere—and food plays a major role.
+The House calendar features nice mixture of home-cooked and catered dinners, comfort food study breaks, expresso brunches and pancake breakfasts, and picnics and barbecues in the Baby Quad.
+Faculty Master (& SAS Dean) Dennis Deturck has garnered quite a (well-deserved) reputation for his cookie nights, which are held in his apartment.
+Every Wednesday night at 10pm residents can mix and mingle with other Riepe-ites or join him at his baby grand piano for an impromptu jam session while enjoying warm freshly baked cookies and cold milk.
+On Sunday Riepe-ites celebrate the weekend with freshly brewed espresso and cappuccino at the Rosen’s or with pancakes with Dr. Betsy Rymes (who also supervises the bi-weekly “paper doctor” sessions).